barumau/pandunia/eng/201_xula.md

 ### Answers to the Exercises

-1. da no saf kamar.
+1. da no safe kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da su no es vaf e mau. / da su es no vaf e no mau.
+4. da su no es vaf e mau. / da ha no vaf e no mau.
 5. xefe yam cai ama no kafe.
-6. mama su es no vaf ama du mau.
+6. mama ha no vaf ama du mau.

 --------------------------------------------------------------------------------